openshift-labs/learn-katacoda/subsystems/container-internals-lab-4/01-multi-container-applications.md

 ## Terminal 1 ##

-Once you are done inspecting all of the objects from above, wait for the image builds to complete.
-Once the builds from above complete, instantiate the two-tier application:
+**Wait** for the builds in Terminal 2 to complete before moving on.

+Once the builds in Terminal 2 complete, instantiate the two-tier application:

 ``oc create -f ~/labs/lab4-step1/wordpress-objects.yaml``{{execute}}